gomorpheus/morpheus-docs/release_notes/current.rst

 - NSX-V: "Infrastructure: Network Router Firewalls" permission added addresses new Firewall DLR visibility and creation permissions
 - NSX-V: Fixed distributed firewall rules not displayed in order of priority
 - NSX-V: Fixed DLR Group scoping visibility issue
-- NSX-V: Fixed load balancer member association with created pool during provisioning.
+- NSX-V: Fixed load balancer member association with created pool during provisioning
+- NSX-V: Fixed load balancer persistence info not updating when set to "None" after edit and save
+- NSX-V: Fixed sync issue when cloning VM template while the provisioning Instance is expecting property "uuid"
 - NSX: Added validation to SNX network deletion to prevent removal of associations when Network deletion does not succeed
 - NSX: Fixed NSX Edge Logical Router (DLR) Firewall rules remote change sync
 - NSX: If you attach an IP pool to an NSX-V network as a Subtenant, that IP pool is now visible from the Network Detail page
 - Nutanix: Fixed Hypervisor stat sync
 - Nutanix: Root disk Datastore is no longer selectable and defaults to the templates datastore as required by Nutanix
 - OpenStack: Fixed an issue where public images in OpenStack were  not listed on provisioning
+- Option Types: Checkbox option type values previously defaulted to NULL rather than OFF on initial load
 - OTC: Fixed minimum disk size issue with local RAW images provisioned to OTC
 - Policies: Fixed an issue where Approval policies could break and prevent VM deployment
 - Policies: Fixed an issue with Router Quota policies